Rishika70/Fine-Tuning-LLama-2/README.md

 # Example

-from transformers import LlamaForCausalLM, LlamaTokenizer
+'''from transformers import LlamaForCausalLM, LlamaTokenizer

 Load the fine-tuned model and tokenizer model = LlamaForCausalLM.from_pretrained("path/to/fine-tuned-model")